Sister standing outside a mud hut in Tanzania with a poor family

 The Sisters will support these boys into work once they leave school, using their relationships with local employers to help the boys find stable employment.
 With a good job the boys will be able to escape a life of poverty and will in turn be able to help their families and communities.

-Boys enrolled at school
+Boys enrolled at school in 2026

 Teachers providing educational needs